panpanzhang99299/panpanzhang99299.github.io/_publications/domicolo2022thedegree.md

 title: "The degree Gini index of several classes of random trees and their poissonized counterparts---Evidence for duality"
 collection: publications
 permalink: /publication/domicolo2022thedegree
-excerpt: 'In this paper, we provide some evidence of duality between discrete-time random trees and their poissonized counterparts.
-Specifically, we look into the limiting degree Gini indexes of binary search trees, binary pyramids and random caterpillars.'
+excerpt: 'In this paper, we provided some evidence showing duality between discrete-time random trees and their poissonized (continuous-time) counterparts.
+Specifically, we looked into the limiting degree Gini indexes of binary search trees, binary pyramids and random caterpillars.'
 date: 2022-10-27
 venue: 'Journal of Stochastic Analysis'
 paperurl: 'https://doi.org/10.31390/josa.3.4.01'